fcjreed/POEModManager/README.md

 # POE Mod Manager

+## How do I use this?

+Once you run the jar you downloaded in release, you can either go to `http://localhost:8080` in your browser or you can right click the icon in the system tray and click `Goto Mod Manager`.

+If you want to close the program, just right click the icon in the system tray and click `Exit`.

 ## Development server

 You should be able to just run `mvn install` and it should pull in node, npm, and any npm modules.